pns-mam/ml-intro/README.md

 * Afternoons of Tu,W, 130pm-530pm
 * Evaluation on Friday afternoon 1pm-7pm

-The project will be evaluated in groups of 2.
+The project will be evaluated in groups of 3, randomly chosen.

 The evaluation will be done based on
 * A small presentation